c-jimenez/open-ocpp/README.md

 In Charge Point role, the stack will automatically disconnect and then reconnect using the new parameters to the Central System after one of the following parameters has been modified :
 * **AuthorizationKey**
 * **Security Profile**

+**Restriction** : The automatic fallback to old connection parameters if the connection fails after switching to a new security is not implemented yet.

 #### Security events